 Check-in / Out

-Using Helsinki public transportation is an inexpensive way to transfer from Helsinki-Vantaa Aiport to the centre of Helsinki or from any other location in Greater Helsinki area.
+Using Helsinki public transportation is an inexpensive way to transfer from Helsinki-Vantaa Airport to the centre of Helsinki or from any other location in Greater Helsinki area.

 Hotel guests can purchase parking tickets to Autoparkki from the parking machines in the garage.
 Acceptable payment methods are credit card, coins or Parkit service.
-The parking will not be paid to the reception.
-Tariffs are 3,50 € /hour and 24,50 € / 24 h
+The parking can be paid to the reception (car registration number is required).
+Tariffs are 4,00 € /hour and 24,50 € / 24 h

 On summer time you can borrow Jopo-bicycle for free, ask more from the reception!
 Unfortunately bicycles are not available on winter time.

 Our guests can use the gym at Hotel Klaus K. It is only 3 blocks from the us.
 Also there is 24Fitness-gym located next to the hotel.
 Gym is open for hotel guests from Monday to Friday 12.00-19.00.
 Price 5€ per access, tickets are available in the hotel reception.